 Jiayi Young is an Assistant Professor of Design at the University of California, Davis.
-Her inquiries lie within the emergent and experimental field of digital media with an emphasis on the cross-disciplinary areas of design that integrates the arts, the sciences with cutting edge technology.
+Her inquiries lie within the emergent and experimental field of digital media with an emphasis on the cross-disciplinary areas of design that integrates the arts, the sciences with cutting-edge technology.
 Her current research and creative work are focused on constructing data-driven sensor-enabled interfaces, installations, real-time projection graphics, participatory performances, and immersive environments in cultural and public places with a goal of creating generative energy to engage the public in social dialogue.
 Using multidisciplinary approaches, her work examines contemporary society including the culture of consumption, the programming and exploitation of the feminine, cultural assimilation, and personal identity.
-Leveraging social media, crowd-sourced media, and user-created content, she set up scenarios and create conditions to make visible empathetic relationship between people in the presence of contemporary culture.
-Her work invites the public to participate in order to come in close contact with an experience that engages the rethinking of the human condition.
+Leveraging social media, crowd-sourced media, and user-created content, she sets up scenarios and creates conditions to make a visible empathetic relationship between people in the presence of contemporary culture.
+Her work invites the public to participate to come in close contact with an experience that engages the rethinking of the human condition.

-Data Mapping of 2016 U.S. Presidential Election Twitter Activity
+Data Mapping of 2016 U.S. Presidential Election Twitter Activity, 2016-ongoing

 >>Encountering danse macabre: Negotiating Mortality through Viscosity of Time

 Multi-dimensional Mapping of Migration Tracks of Pelagic Species

-Museum of Contemporary Art, Zagreb, Croatia, 2012
+Phase I: Museum of Contemporary Art, Zagreb, Croatia, 2012

 Phase II: Moltkerei Werkstatt, Cologne Germany, 2013

 Phase III: University of Florida, 2017